viamrobotics/docs/docs/tutorials/how-to-make-an-LED-blink-with-a-raspberry-pi-using-viam.md

 linkTitle: "Blink an LED with a Pi and the Viam App"
 weight: 87
 type: "docs"
-description: "How to make an LED blink with a Raspberry Pi and the Viam App."
+description: "How to make an LED blink with a Raspberry Pi and the Viam app."

 ---